ramiyappan/Kmeans-scratch/README.md

   - (1) Predict the type of flower, and,
   - (2) Deal with Image data (pixels) to predict hand-written digits (0-9).

-## Objectives

-* Implement the K-Means Clustering algorithm.
-* Deal with image data (processed and stored in vector format).
-* Explore methods for dimensionality reduction.
-* Think about metrics for evaluating Clustering solutions.

 ## Dataset

 ### Flowers